HungryTurtleCode/htc_website/_posts/2016-05-22-15-reusing-code.md

 }
 {% endhighlight %}

+Using
+{% ihighlight javascript %}{% raw %}
+index === undefined
-Using <span class="lang:js decode:true crayon-inline">index === undefined</span>  we can check if the function has been given an argument or not.
+{% endraw %}{% endihighlight %} we can check if the function has been given an argument or not.
 Giving us the exact functionality we want.
 The else block here is also pretty self explanatory.

 ### Onward and Upward&#8230;